gabrielregis3/gabrielregis3/README.md

   💻 - Getting better at JavaScript <br>
   ⚡ - Always ready to learn new things.

-  My goal is to be a fullstack developer.
+  My goal is to be a competent fullstack developer.

 ## Currently working with:
 <div>